-Walk the first part of Medieval Christendom’s fourth-most-important pilgrimage route from Le Puy in Haute Loire to Portes Castle near Ales, the gateway to Cevennes.
-We were the first tour operators anywhere in the world to offer this trip, so purchase yours in the knowledge that you’re in the safe and competent hands of the trail experts.
-Do contact us if you would like to complete the full pilgrimage route in one go, from Le Puy to The Med., by adding the St-Giles Pilgrimage [Part Two, a light tour] to Part One.”
+Walk St Giles Way: the first part of Medieval Christendom’s fourth-most-important pilgrimage route.
+Depart from Le Puy in Haute Loire and walk due south to Portes Castle near Alès, the gateway to Cevennes.
+We were the first tour operator to offer this trip, so purchase from the trail experts.”

-This is a well-balanced, moderate walking holiday comprising countryside walking in France’s remote centre and historical discovery.
+This is a well-balanced, moderate walking holiday comprising countryside walking and historical discovery.
 More precisely, a four-day trek across undulating volcanic upland followed by three days of descent into the valleys of the eastern Cevennes.

-St Giles Way – Part One delights you with ever-changing scenery and flora as you traverse the ancient region of Velay, follow the natural geological fault-line separating Gévaudan from Vivarais, and descend via lake Villefort into the valleys to the east of Cevennes’ Mont Lozère.
-The villages en route are full of character and a renewed vitality and complemented by welcoming accommodation.
-The first sight of olive groves and vines signals your arrival in the Mediterranean lowlands and the end of a fine week’s walking retracing the first half of ancient Gaul’s very own pilgrimage.
+St Giles Way – Part One delights you with ever-changing scenery and flora as you traverse the ancient region of Velay.
+Then follow the natural geological fault-line separating Gévaudan from Vivarais, and descend via lake Villefort into the valleys to the east of Mont Lozère.
+The villages en route are full of character and complemented by welcoming accommodation.
+The first sight of olive groves and vines historically signalled arrival in the Mediterranean lowlands.

-Note: Apart from the initial section, and a few stretches thereafter, the trail from Portes to Alès has mainly been destroyed over the years and does not lend itself to the ‘big finish’ that we like to incorporate into our hiking tours.
-We have thus decided to omit it from our standard tour format.
-Nonetheless, for those who are determined to walk the trail in its entirety, as per the pilgrims that continue to walk the St Giles, we do offer options for you to do so upon demand.
-Please ask us for details.
+Note: Apart from the initial section, and a few stretches thereafter, the trail from Portes to Alès has largely been destroyed over the years.
+What remains does not lend itself to the ‘big finish’ that we like to incorporate into our hiking tours.
+We have omitted it from our tour format, opting instead for a transfer from Portes to Alès on departure morning.

 - Discover a unique medieval pilgrimage with the English-speaking experts on the trail